mcolemd/defenestrator/README.md

 # Fear no more

 - Defenestrator prepares your text files and scripts for easy transferral between unix and windows systems.
 It's as easy as
+1) Add executable priv to defenestrator.pl
-1) ./defenestrator
+2) ./defenestrator
-2) Enjoy the ascii window
+3) Enjoy the ascii window
-3) Select conversion method
+4) Select conversion method
-4) Look at files in current working directory
+5) Look at files in current working directory
-5) Enter exact filename of desired file to prepare
+6) Enter exact filename of desired file to prepare
-6) Voila!
+7) Voila!

 # Now in original and low-fat flavor